 - Ubuntu 18.04/20.04

 Other debian based linux distributions should also be able to run node without any issues.

-There are two ways to install a stable release of Mysterium node.
+There are 2 ways to install a stable release of Mysterium node:

 Ubuntu systems you can use

 sudo add-apt-repository ppa:mysteriumnetwork/node sudo apt-get update sudo apt install myst

 We also provide an installation script written in

 bash which can be downloaded and executed using this command:

 sudo apt-get install curl sudo -E bash -c "$(curl -s https://raw.githubusercontent.com/mysteriumnetwork/node/master/install.sh)"